|

 We've already begun moving plants in and out during the day.
 The rooms indoors only get sun in the evening so putting them out on the back deck on beautiful sunny mornings will both harden them off and take better advantage of those ever important sun rays!

 In dealing with the greenhouse permit I picked up a couple packages of Marigold seed which just happen to be the town's flower of the year!
-These flowers are a great natural pest deterrent when planted alongside pepper and tomato plants later in the greenhouse.
+These flowers are supposed to be a great natural pest deterrent when planted alongside pepper and tomato plants later in the greenhouse.
+Stay up to date on our seedlings in the Planting section of the page from here on!

 May 15th: Topsoil delivery day!
 Sandy, although not heavily involved in the physical labor part of the garden build, has been instrumental in tracking down deals on supplies.
-This gentleman had the best deal by far over anyone else for a tandem load of screened topsoil, was local here in Torbay and showed up right on time.
+This gentleman had the best deal by far over anyone else for a tandem load of screened topsoil, was local here in Torbay and showed up on time.

-It was steady monotonous work tackling this by hand, but the cost savings over renting a mini excavator will pay for a large chunk of the greenhouse build.
+It was steady monotonous work tackling this by hand, but the cost savings over renting a mini excavator will itself pay for a large chunk of the greenhouse build.

 By the end of the day Friday I already made a good dent in the topsoil pile out in the driveway.